-Data from manufacturers’ association Plastics Europe shows that 51 percent of the world's plastic was produced in Asia in 2018.
-China, responsible for 30 percent of the world's plastics production, produced 77 kg per capita, while the rest of Asia produced around 68 kg.
+Data from manufacturers’ association Plastics Europe shows that 51 percent of the world's plastic was produced in Asia in 2019.
+China, responsible for 31 percent of the world's plastics production, produced 82 kg per capita, while Japan at only 3 percent of global production managed to produce 88 kg.

-Supermarkets in developed nations certainly tell the story of heavy plastic use, with many individually wrapped items and ready-to-go meals in single-use packaging on display.
-This is especially visible in Japan as well as the U.S. The Japanese government revealed a proposal in 2018 to reduce plastic waste by 25 percent until 2030.
-A mandatory fee for plastic shopping bags will start on July 1.
+Supermarkets in these developed nations certainly tell the story of heavy plastic use, with many individually wrapped items and ready-to-go meals in single-use packaging on display.
+This is especially visible in Japan as well as the U.S. The Japanese government revealed a proposal in 2018 to reduce plastic waste by 25 percent until 2030 and has introduced a mandatory fee for plastic shopping bags.
 Similar laws have already been implemented in 66 percent of countries worldwide.
-In Japan, though, the mandatory minimum fee per bag will be a very low 1 Yen (approximately one cent U.S.).
+In Japan, though, the mandatory minimum fee per bag will be a very low one Yen (approximately one cent U.S.).